This article has been updated from a previous version.

 Newer cars have a slew of safety features that can make them more resilient, such as emergency brakes that can soften an impact and lane-departure warnings that can help avoid or lessen damage in side collisions.

 Pit against a newer car with safety features, an older car without those safety features might command a higher premium in comparison.

-But we’ve entered the electric age, and the number of electric and hybrid electric vehicles is growing.
+But the number of electric and hybrid electric vehicles is growing.
 So, how does your car’s choice of fuel impact your insurance?

 Again, it all comes down to cost, Shields says.

-“If an electric vehicle’s in a crash, if that vehicle costs more to repair than a gasoline powered one, then it’s likely that the premium would be higher.”
+“If an electric vehicle is in a crash, if that vehicle costs more to repair than a gasoline-powered one, then it’s likely that the premium would be higher.”

 Civic, Corolla, Corvette?

-When an insurer assesses a car, one of the factors that it takes into account is its experience with that particular make and model, and whether there are notable patterns of behavior associated with that model’s drivers.
+When an insurance provider assesses a car, one of the factors that it takes into account is its experience with that particular make and model and whether there are notable patterns of behaviour associated with that model’s drivers.

-For example, if the insurer has extended coverage to a substantial number of four-door family Sedans, and experienced a low rate of payouts with that particular model, that insurance company will offer relatively low premium rates to cover it.
+Suppose the insurance provider has extended coverage to a substantial number of four-door family sedans and experienced a low rate of claims with that particular model.
+In that case, the insurance company will probably offer relatively low insurance rates to cover it.

-But if that insurer has also extended coverage to another model that it associates with a high accident rate, premiums for covering that model will be higher.
+But if that insurance provider also has extended coverage to another model that it associates with a high collision rate, premiums for covering that model will be higher.